 Southern fried corn with bacon is a sweet and smoky side dish featuring tender sweet corn kernels and crisp bacon sauteed in bacon drippings and seasonings.

 Southern fried doesn't mean battered and deep fried.
-Just some down-home comfort food requiring your trusty cast iron frying pan, fresh sweet corn, a couple simple ingredients, and 20 minutes of your time.
+Just some down-home comfort food requiring your trusty cast iron pan, fresh sweet corn, a couple of simple ingredients, and 20 minutes of your time.
 This sweet and savory side dish would be a perfect pairing with grilled pork loin or stuffed pork chops.

-Southern fried corn is a classic southern side dish featuring buttery corn kernels sauteed in butter, bacon grease, salt, and pepper.
-A little sugar is occasionally added to provide a sweet contrast to the smoky bacon grease, and occasionally you will see additions such as milk or heavy cream to make it more of a 'cream corn' style.
+Southern fried corn with bacon is a classic southern side dish featuring buttery corn kernels and crisp bacon pieces sauteed in butter, bacon grease, salt, and black pepper.
+A little sugar is occasionally added to provide a sweet contrast to the smoky bacon, and occasionally you will see additions such as milk or heavy cream to make it more of a 'creamed corn' style.